Know More About Engine Terminology - OHC, SOHC, DOHC:

 Usually, this lone camshaft operates both the inlet and exhaust valves.
 Using the OHC type of design eliminates the need for some parts such as rocker arms, pushrods, and rocker-arm tubes.
-This results in the simpler design and smoother and quieter engine operation.
-It also helps to reduce weight and the maintenance cost.
+This results in a simpler design and smoother and quieter engine operation.
+It also helps to reduce weight and maintenance cost.

 An engine with multiple cylinder heads such as a ‘V-engine' or a flat (horizontally-opposed) engine uses two camshafts, one for each cylinder head.
 However, this lone camshaft itself operates both the Inlet & Exhaust valves.

 Example of cars with SOHC engine:

 What is DOHC?

 Secondly, DOHC stands for Double Over Head Camshaft.
 This newer-generation design uses two separate camshafts instead of the common camshaft.
 One of them operates the inlet valves exclusively while the other operates the exhausts valves of the engine.
 This design is implemented in modern day engines as it provides better control on opening & closing of valves.
 Thus, it results in improved performance of the engine.

 DOHC design allows a wider angle between intake and exhaust valves than SOHC design.
 This not only helps in improving the breathing but also scavenging (removal of exhaust gases) from the engine.
 Additionally, this design does not restrict the airflow.
 It allows smooth passing of air at higher engine speeds which results in better performance and faster engine response.

 Read More: What is 4-valve Technology in engines?>>